EthanHermsey/greenlock-cluster-app/README.md

 ## Add pod
 In the root directory a folder /pods has been created.
 You can copy your node project folder, it will automatically show up in the cluster.
-You can type 'list' to see all the
+You can type 'list' to see all the pods.

 ## Set pod
 Use the set command to set up a pod and specify the port and auto-restart.